-Note that, taking into account the definition of $\alpha$ , this expression does not explicitly depend on $\hbar$ : you do not need quantization to compute this distance, which is why it is usually called the classical radius of the electron.
-At energies this high lowest order perturbation theory may not be sufficient to compute a cross-section.
+Taking into account the definition of α , this expression does not explicitly depend on \hbar : you do not need quantization to compute this distance.
+This is why it is usually called the classical radius of the electron.
+At energies this high lowest-order perturbation theory may not be sufficient to compute a cross-section.
 The effect of 'screening' becomes important, amplitudes described by Feynman diagrams with loops contribute and QED needs renormalization to provide meaningful answers.